bruth/devel.io/_posts/2013-09-01-goroutines-channels-select.md

 This is a quick explanation of goroutines with timeouts using the `select` statement in Go.

 Say you want to scrape the bodies of a few webpages.
-We can write a program that iterates over the urls passed to the program and performs a `GET` to receive the response and we write the body to a temporary file.
+We can write a program that iterates over each url passed to the program, perform a `GET` request, and write the body to a temporary file.

 ```go
 package main